This post may contain affiliate links. Please see our disclosure policy.

 - In a large bowl, whisk together Dry Ingredients: flour, granulated sugar, light brown sugar, baking powder, cinnamon, pumpkin pie spice, ground ginger, and salt.

 - Using a sharp knife, cut the disc into 8 wedges.
 Place each wedge about 2 inches apart on the lined baking sheet.
 Using a pastry brush, brush tops of scones with cream (makes the tops pretty).
-If skipping glaze, sprinkle with sugar now.
+If skipping glaze, sprinkle with sparkling sugar now.

 - Bake for 15-20 minutes.
 Mine took 17 minutes.
-Using a heatproof spatula, transfer scones directly onto a cooling rack.
+Transfer scones directly onto a cooling rack.
 Cool completely, about 1 hour.
+Drizzle or dip with maple glaze.
+Allow glaze to set for 30 minutes.
+Enjoy!

-★ Last Step: If you made this recipe, leave a comment and review.
+- ★ Last Step: If you made this recipe, leave a comment and review.
 It truly helps our small business keep running and it helps readers like you!

 Notes